Part of the Teaching Your Child Salat series

 This is a tricky area because as beginner there are lots of mistakes to correct.
 I think one thing to keep in mind is: since salat is not obligatory yet, and since these ARE mistakes, they are not the end of the world.
 It’s not necessary in my opinion to correct every mistake in every salat for a child that is learning, it just becomes overwhelming.
 Here are some guidelines I used for correcting.

 Don’t expect too much to fast.
 I did not have him “lead” or pray solo until he had been following along with my recitation and reading for several weeks, and had a good grasp of most parts of the prayer and felt confident.
 I also let him keep the sheets in front of him to follow along through the first session of praying solo and most of the second.
-Then I took away the parts he had down very well and just left out the ones he tripped up on, then I took away all of them when he was confident, and prompted him if he either mixed up a line, or forgot what came next.
+Then I took away the parts he had already memorized and just left out the ones he tripped up on, then I took away all of them when he was confident, and prompted him if he either mixed up a line, or forgot what came next.

 I limit the number of overall reminders on his prayer to 1 or 2 per prayer, not counting corrections during the prayer if he mixes up/forgets.
 For example, reminders about how sujood should look, or not rushing, etc. This way I avoid having too many long list of things wrong, which is overwhelming.
 I also try to avoid correcting something that he already knows unless I see him mess it up twice in a row.
 For example, in Dhuhr when I am leading I might notice that he isn’t touching his nose to the ground during sujood, but I don’t say anything until after Asr prayer when I saw him do the same thing again.
 Sometimes, these are just passing things which he corrects himself and they don’t become habits.
 Also, I’ve found it more effective to ask him to show what is correct rather than tell him what is wrong (for example, “let’s review the sujood position, can you show me how it should look?
 Which parts of your body should always be touching the ground?
 Is it comfortable or is all your weight shifted into an uncomfortable position?”) instead of saying “You were doing sujood wrong, your nose is supposed to touch the ground.”

 How to point out mistakes in recitation or position during salat was one of the early lessons.
 Initially, I was just saying what he should say next (mainly when he started praying alone during my first break, since he hadn’t been leading yet).
 However, then I corrected myself and taught him about how if the person leading makes a mistake or forgets, the follower should say “subhanallah.”
 He also loves to do this if he thinks I made a mistake, and I think this helps serve as a reminder that nobody is perfect, but we all have the obligation to make sure the Qur’an is being recited correctly, no matter who is leading.
 I also have found that saying subhanallah first and not prompting with what comes next unless he can’t remember makes it more likely for him to remember and not make that mistake again, rather than prompting with what is supposed to come next right away.
 I also employ this if he stands up when he should remain sitting, etc, except in that case I just stay in the correct position myself after saying so until he corrects, even if he is leading.
-It’s necessary to discuss in advance how this will be signaled since you can’t stop and have a side conversation during your own salat if you want your salat to be valid.
+It’s necessary to discuss in advance how this will be signaled since you can’t stop and have a side conversation during your own salat.

 As a followup to correcting mistakes, we also had to learn about making two extra sajdah for larger errors, and when this is warranted.
 He often seems to think that I have miscounted rakahs when I am leading when I’m sure I haven’t, so it does require some discussion afterwards and what the etiquette is about following the leader if the leader does not understand the correction or does not agree with the correction, not to mention other tips on how to keep count of how many rakahs have been prayed.